TimothySiskin/node-chat/README.md

 I created server with node.js (express.js library) and implemented on it the server-side of socket.io library.

 ## Deployment
-Both frond and backend are deployed on Heroku.
+Both front and backend are deployed on Heroku.